 The Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance (the Regulation on Fines) is applicable for calculation of monetary fines in the case of antitrust violations.
-According to the Regulation on Fines, fines are calculated by first determining the base fine, which, in the case of non-cartel behaviour, ranges between 0.5 and 3 per cent (between 2 and 4 per cent for cartel behaviour) of the company's turnover in the financial year preceding the date of the decision to impose a fine.
+According to the Regulation on Fines, fines are calculated by first determining the base fine, which in the case of non-cartel behaviour ranges between 0.5 per cent and 3 per cent, and 2 per cent and 4 per cent for cartel behaviour of the company's turnover in the financial year preceding the date of the decision to impose a fine.
 If this is not calculable, the turnover for the financial year nearest to the date of the decision is to be considered in calculation.
-The Competition Law makes reference to article 17 of the Law on Minor Offences to require the Board, when determining the magnitude of monetary fines, to take into consideration factors such as:

-- the level of fault and the amount of possible damage in the relevant market; - · the market power of the undertakings within the relevant market; - · the duration and recurrence of the infringement; - the cooperation or driving role of the undertakings in the infringement; - · the financial power of the undertakings; and - · compliance with the commitments.
+The Competition Law makes reference to article 17 of the Law on Minor Offences to require the Board to take into consideration factors, such as the level of fault and the amount of possible damage in the relevant market; the market power of the undertakings within the relevant market; the duration and recurrence of the infringement; the cooperation or driving role of the undertakings in the infringement; the financial power of the undertakings; and compliance with the commitments, etc, in determining the magnitude of the monetary fine.